shetabit/payment/README.md

 ]
 ```

-Now you have to create a Driver Map Class that will be used to send the SMS.
+Now you have to create a Driver Map Class that will be used to pay invoices.
-In your driver, You just have to extend `Tzsk\Sms\Abstracts\Driver`.
+In your driver, You just have to extend `Shetabit\Payment\Abstracts\Driver`.

 Ex.
-You created a class : `App\Packages\SMSDriver\MyDriver`.
+You created a class : `App\Packages\PaymentDriver\MyDriver`.

 ```php
 namespace App\Packages\PaymentDriver;